Insurance for businesses

 Unemployment insurance (UI)

 Unemployment insurance provides temporary income in the event of job loss.
-It is mandatory for employees, but the self-employed cannot benefit from it.
+It is mandatory for employees, but self-employed workers are not eligible.

 Family allowances

 Employers are required to pay child benefits for each dependent child of their employees.
-This obligation applies to all companies.
+This obligation applies to all businesses.

 Occupational pension plan (LPP)

-Occupational pension provision, or 2nd pillar, supplements the benefits of the AVS/AI.
-It provides an income in the event of retirement, disability or death.
-This insurance is mandatory for employees earning an annual salary of more than CHF 22,050, with a ceiling set at CHF 88,200.
-Employers can offer extra-mandatory benefits to improve coverage for their employees.
+Occupational pension provision, or the 2nd pillar, complements the benefits provided by the AHV/AI (Old Age and Survivors' Insurance).
+It provides income in the event of retirement, disability, or death.
+This insurance is mandatory for employees earning an annual salary above CHF 22,050, with a ceiling of CHF 88,200.
+Employers may offer benefits supermandatory to improve coverage for their employees.

 Accident insurance (LAA)